puppetlabs/puppet-docs/source/pe/3.3/razor_using.markdown

 A repo contains all of the actual bits used when installing a node with Razor.
 The repo is identified by a unique name, such as 'centos-6.4'.
 The instructions for an installation are contained in *tasks*, which are described below.

-To load a repo onto the server, you use: `razor create-repo --name=<repo name> --iso-url <URL>`.
+To load a repo onto the server, you use: `razor create-repo --name=<repo name> --iso-url <URL> --task <task name>`.

-For example: `razor create-repo --name=centos-6.4 --iso-url http://mirrors.usc.edu/pub/linux/distributions/centos/6.4/isos/x86_64/CentOS-6.4-x86_64-minimal.iso`.
+For example: `razor create-repo --name=centos-6.4 --iso-url http://mirrors.usc.edu/pub/linux/distributions/centos/6.4/isos/x86_64/CentOS-6.4-x86_64-minimal.iso --task centos`.

 **Note**: Creating the repo can take five or so minutes, plus however long it takes to download the ISO and unpack the contents.
-Currently, the best way to find out the status is to check the log file.
+Currently, the best way to find out the status is to check the status of the job: `razor commands` then `razor commands <command number>` using the command number from the list.
+If there are errors in the job, they will be present in `razor commands <command number> errors`.

 Include Brokers